1. North Island

 Address:

-Rotoma Holiday Park 8 Manawahe Rd Lake Rotoma 3074 New Zealand, Central Plateau, North Island
+Rotoma Holiday Park 8 Manawahe Rd Lake Rotoma 3074, Central Plateau, North Island

 DESCRIPTION:

-A relaxed Christian focused camp between the beautiful Lakes Rotoehu and Rotoma, some 30m from Rotorua.
+A relaxed Christian focused camp between the beautiful Lakes Rotoehu and Rotoma, some 30 miles from Rotorua.
 Adjacent to the Rotoma Scenic Reserve and the local school, it is a peaceful spot away from the main tourist bustle.
 The camp has a bush backdrop with large, tidy, level sites, and only a short walk to the beautiful Waitangi Soda Springs for a hot soak.
 The amenities have a beautiful mural painted on the outside, and have clean, metered showers, toilets, and a breezy covered communal dining and social area beside the kitchens.
 Nearby Lake Rotoma is a popular spot for fishing and water sports, so you want to utilise the fish cleaning facilities.
-The camp has 30 powered sites and a similar number of tent sites, under large mature trees.
-Your friendly hosts are Lucy and Tony Cullen.
-Tent sites are from $15 per person, with powered sites $20 per person, children five to16 years $8.
 No credit card or eftpos so bring your cash.

 Categories: